FAQEUCyber Resilience Act

 The CRA speaks about security updates, automatic security updates where applicable, and mechanisms to securely distribute updates.
 It does not create a separate legal definition of "over-the-air" or "OTA".

-The ETSI smart-device standards in the local CRA corpus do use the term OTA for updates delivered over a network interface.
-So, in CRA practice, OTA is best understood as one possible way to implement the CRA's update obligations, not as a separate legal category.
+ETSI smart-device standards use OTA as a technical term for updates delivered over a network interface.
+In CRA practice, treat OTA as one implementation pattern for update obligations, not as a separate legal category.

 Citations